seldo/galls-law/fluent-conf.md

 ![fit](images/proxying_1.png)

-^ Varnish as a proxy: tarball reads go to nginx.
-Package metadata reads & writes go to couchdb.
+^ We used Varnish for our proxy.
+We sent package downloads to a box full of tarball files with nginx on it.
+Meanwhile, everything else was still going to couchDB.
 This simple technique was our first step to breaking up the monolith.
 This one change relieved about 90% of our couchdb performance problems.

 ---